grafana/grafana/docs/sources/alerting/set-up/configure-rbac/access-folders/index.md

 You can't use folders to customize access to notification resources.
 {{< /admonition >}}

-Details of how role access can combine with folder or data source permissions for Grafana Alerting are below.
+Details of how role access can combine with folder permissions for Grafana Alerting are below.

 | Role   | Folder | Access                                                                                   |
 | ------ | ------ | ---------------------------------------------------------------------------------------- |